Dedicated to the men and women whose century of labor helped build the community we know and appreciate today

 The corner of High St. and W. Milwaukee St. In downtown Janesville, Wi.
 Had seen better days.
-This building was the Milwaukee Bar for many years.
+This building housed the Milwaukee Bar for many years.
 It now is a Mexican restaurant, The Laz Azteca.
 It needed a little paint.
 This building has since been sold and upgraded.
 The mural was damaged in the process but am fixing damage as it happens

+Across from the Armory, and directly across the street from the mural, stands The Monterey Hotel.
 When completed in 1930, at the start of the great depression, it was the jewel of the region.
-John Kennedy, Joe Lewis, The King of Siam, were a few of the notable guests of this grand Art Deco Building.
-Why would the King of Siam visit ?
+John & Jaqueline Kennedy visited on campaign visit, Joe Louis, The King of Siam, were a few of the notable guests of this grand Art Deco Building.
+Why would the King of Siam visit?
 George S. Parker Started the Parker Pen Co. here in Janesville and was a early pioneer in civil aviation.
 He would fly people from around the globe in for business.

-I am in fact a proud graduate of George S. Parker Sr. High.
+I am in fact, a proud graduate of George S. Parker Sr. High.
 On another personal note, my mother Naomi Richter, was the first female Real Estate Broker, in Janesville.
 She had her first office in the corner of the Monterey.
 Have not lost faith in the hope that it will be restored.

 This was the initial sketch for the project.
 A 24 x 36" acrylic painting on canvas.